livkx/cadmus/README.md

 ### Building .deb and .zip
 Make sure you're in the venv as above, and run `fbs gengpgkey` to generate a GPG signing key and run `fbs register` to make an fbs account or `fbs login` if you already have one.
 Private keys and secret.json is already .gitignored.
 Now `cd build` and `./release.sh vernumber`

 I'm pretty sure I'm using FBS workflow wrong here so if anyone has improvements let me know.
+In addition the .zip build is basically unusable so this is on the to-do list of spaghetti to remove.

 ### Roadmap
-- [ ] Add some tests (wtf does this mean?)
+- [ ] Add some tests (wtf does this mean?
+CI?)
+- [ ] Proper settings window, as well as quick tray settings for enabling and changing mic.
+- [ ] Settings for run on startup & use a default microphone, custom cadmus microphone name.
-- [ ] Gracefully start up & shut down, removing loaded modules on exit
+- [ ] Gracefully start up & shut down, removing loaded modules on exit (current unload is very brutal)
-- [ ] Run on startup & use a default microphone?
+- [ ] AUR package for arch btw
+- [ ] Probably a good idea to nuke fbs considering it's designed for cross platform deployment but we're linux only and it's pointlessly causing problems
-- [ ] Deploy on AUR
+- [ ] Arm64 support.

 #### Donate
 ORIGINAL AUTHOR IS NO LONGER UPDATING THIS PROJECT - CONSIDER BEFORE USING THE BELOW